ePub(2.5 MB) View in various apps on iPhone, iPad, Android, Sony Reader, or Windows Phone

 IPFIX traffic as seen in Wireshark:

-Note: If running DTLS between the client and collector you will need to filter on DTLS traffic
+Note: If you run DTLS between the client and the collector, you must filter on DTLS traffic.

-Launch the Anyconnect UI and make sure it's on a trusted network.
-NVM relies on TND for detecting when the endpoint is within a trusted network.
-If the TND configuration is incorrect, this will cause issues with NVM.
+Launch the AnyConnect UI and make sure that it is on a trusted network.
+NVM relies on TND to detect when the endpoint is within a trusted network.
+An incorrect TND configuration causes issues with NVM.
 NVM has its own TND configuration, which works on the TLS certificate fingerprint of the configured server.
-This can be configured in the NVM Profile Editor.
+The NVM TND can be configured in the NVM Profile Editor.

 If NVM TND is not configured, NVM relies on the VPN module's TND configuration.
-VPN's TND works based on information received via DHCP: domain-name and DNS server.
+The VPN module's TND works based on information that is received via DHCP: domain-name and Domain Name System (DNS) server.
 If the DNS server and/or domain-name match the configured values, then the network is deemed to be trusted.
 VPN also supports TLS certificate-based TND detection.

-Ensure the Trusted Network Detection configuration is correct.
-NVM exports only when on a trusted network i.e. invalid TND configuration (ex: if you have 3 DNS servers you need 3 defined).
+Ensure that the TND configuration is correct.
+NVM exports only when it is on a trusted network.

-Remove the trusted domain from the TND VPN config
+Remove the trusted domain from the TND VPN configuration.

-Ensure the CollectionMode is configured to collect on the current network (trusted/untrusted).
+Ensure that the CollectionMode is configured to collect on the current network (trusted/untrusted).

-Make sure the VPN.xml and NVM_ServiceProfile.xml are in the correct folders and restart
+Ensure that the VPN.xml and NVM_ServiceProfile.xml files are in the correct folders; then restart.